schabiyo-eng/spring-mdb-demo-101/README.md

 ## How too run the app

-on the command line simply run:
+On the command line simply run:

 1. Clone this repo
 ```shell